37 Institute Road

 Lieutenant Colonel DeRosa is the Commander, Air Force Reserve Officers Training Corps Detachment 340 and Professor of Aerospace Studies at Worcester Polytechnic Institute, Worcester, MA.
 His responsibilities include leading a cadre of professionals that recruit, educate, and train cadets to become officers in the United States Air Force.

 Lieutenant Colonel DeRosa is a graduate of the United States Air Force Academy and was commissioned as a second lieutenant in May, 1995.
 He has served in nine states and seven countries and held numerous leadership positions as an intelligence, staff, and mission support officer.
-He holds a Master of Business Administration in Aviation from Embry-Riddle Aeronautical University, a Master of Science in Strategic Intelligence from the Defense Intelligence Agency’s National Intelligence University, and is a graduate of the three-year National Defense University Program for Emerging Leaders in Weapons of Mass Destruction.
-Lieutenant Colonel DeRosa is also a graduate of the Air War College, the Joint Forces Staff College, Air Command and Staff College, Naval Command and Staff College, and is a student in the Army War College, College of Distance Education class of 2014.
+He holds a Master of Strategic Studies degree from the Army War College, a Master of Science in Strategic Intelligence degree from the Defense Intelligence Agency’s National Intelligence University, and a Master of Business Administration in Aviation degree from Embry-Riddle Aeronautical University.
+He is a graduate of the three-year National Defense University Program for Emerging Leaders in Weapons of Mass Destruction.
+Lieutenant Colonel DeRosa is also a graduate of several Service and joint professional military education programs including the Army War College, the Air War College, Joint Forces Staff College, Naval Command and Staff College and Air Command and Staff College.

 37 Institute Road